-- Note 1: The STOP mode can be released by either the STOP or key-on wakeup pin (STOP5 to STOP2).
+- Note 1: The STOP mode can be released by either the STOP or key-on wakeup pins (STOP5 to STOP2).
 However, because the STOP pin is different from the key-on wakeup and can not inhibit the release input, the STOP pin must be used for releasing STOP mode. - Note 2: During STOP period (from start of STOP mode to end of warm up), due to changes in the external interrupt pin signal, interrupt latches may be set to "1" and interrupts may be accepted immediately after STOP mode is released.
 Before starting STOP mode, therefore, disable interrupts.
 Also, before enabling interrupts after STOP mode is released, clear unnecessary interrupt latches. - (1) Level-sensitive release mode (RELM = "1")

-In this mode, STOP mode is released by setting the STOP pin high or setting the STOP5 to STOP2 pin input which is enabled by STOPCR.
+In this mode, STOP mode is released by setting the \overline{STOP} pin high or detecting high or low edge input for the STOP5 to STOP2 pins which are enabled by STOPCR.
 This mode is used for capacitor backup when the main power supply is cut off and long term battery backup.

-Even if an instruction for starting STOP mode is executed while STOP pin input is high or STOP5 to STOP2 input is low, STOP mode does not start but instead the warm-up sequence starts immediately.
-Thus, to start STOP mode in the level-sensitive release mode, it is necessary for the program to first confirm that the STOP pin input is low and STOP5 to STOP2 input is high.
+Even if an instruction for starting STOP mode is executed while \$\overline{STOP}\$ pin input is high, STOP mode does not start but instead the warm-up sequence starts immediately.
+Thus, to start STOP mode in the level-sensitive release mode, it is necessary for the program to first confirm that the \$\overline{STOP}\$ pin input is low.
 The following two methods can be used for confirmation.

 - 1. Testing a port. - 2.
-Using an external interrupt input $\overline{INT5}$ ($\overline{INT5}$ is a falling edge-sensitive input).
+Using an external interrupt input INT5 (INT5 is a falling edge-sensitive input).

-Example 1 :Starting STOP mode from NORMAL mode by testing a port P20.
+Example 1: Starting STOP mode from NORMAL mode by testing a port P20.

-LD (SYSCR1), 01010000B ; Sets up the level-sensitive r release mode
+LD (SYSCR1), 01010000B ; Sets up the level-sensitive release mode ł.

 SSTOPH: TEST (P2PRD).
-0 ; Wait until the $\overline{\text{STOP}}$ pin inp ut goes low level
+0 ; Wait until the $\overline{\text{STOP}}$ pin input goes low le evel

 JRS F, SSTOPH

 DI ; IMF ← 0

 SET (SYSCR1).
 7 ; Starts STOP mode

-Example 2: Starting STOP mode from NORMAL mode with an INT5 interrupt.
+Example 2 :Starting STOP mode from NORMAL mode with an INT5 interrupt.